-Chumbe Island Coral Park (CHICOP) is a financially self-sustaining conservation initiative in Zanzibar/Tanzania that has established and manages the first private marine park in the world.
-There is an urgent need to create public awareness for sustainable management of these precious resources which formal education does not adequately cover.
-In close cooperation with the Ministry of Education and Zanzibari schools, CHICOP has offered one-day school excursions to Chumbe Island since 1994.
-The excursions provide hands-on environmental education for schoolchildren, and at the same time give teachers ideas for conducting field-based environmental education.
-In 2006 an in-school, pre-excursion study program was added to prepare students thoroughly for their trip as well as the Chumbe Challenge Environment Award in 2007 involving 15 schools.
+Chumbe Island Coral Park is a financially self-sustaining conservation initiative in Zanzibar that established and manages the first private marine park in the world.
+Working with the Ministry of Education and local schools, the coral park offers one-day school excursions to Chumbe Island.
+These trips give schoolchildren hands-on environmental education and help teachers conduct field-based environmental education.
+In 2006, an in-school, pre-excursion study program was added to prepare students for their visit.
+The Chumbe Challenge Environment Award, begun in 2007, involves 15 schools.

 In recent years, the program has expanded tremendously.
 This has expanded environmental awareness–and increased the wear and tear on equipment.
 To improve the quality and safety of school field trips to the coral park, Seacology is funding the purchase of high-quality life jackets, reef shoes, and snorkeling gear.